 Soil test titration is a specific soil analysis procedure and is regarded as an efficient way among all soil testing methods, soil testing procedure, soil analysis techniques, chemical soil test, and simple soil testing methods.
 However, it is significantly important to know how to analyse soil samples, generated from soil test analysis and different types of soil testing methods.
 Soil test interpretation guide is an ideal way to get a proper understanding of all standard procedures and their interpretation.
 This guide is being used by the researchers, and agriculture extension workers to improve the quality of soil testing results.

 Correlation and Titration for calibration and interpretation of soil testing

 By combining correlation research with titration, we can predict the probability of a reaction using a particular nutrient.
-In addition, we can recommend the best possible fertiliser to ensure the most economical return.
-As the price of a particular crop and the price of fertiliser change, recommendations for the same soil test price may change over time.
+In addition, we can recommend the best possible fertilizer to ensure the most economical return.
+As the price of a particular crop and the price of fertilizer change, recommendations for the same soil test price may change over time.

 The soil test report must be properly analyzed by using correlation, calibration, and interpretation of soil testing results.
 It will give a basic understanding of the level and type of nutrients in the soil and farmers can greatly optimize the nutrient use efficiencies and crop production potential by multiple times.
 Similar Physiology of Nutrients Accumulation and Factors Affecting

 By performing several of these experiments, scientists can determine the yield potential at a given soil level and the amount of fertilizer needed to make this discovery.
 Depending on factors other than soil test levels, the response of crops to any soil test surface will vary greatly.
 Also Like: Role of Zn for Life and Zn